pazusoba/core/README.md

 - [ ] Improving combo counting (especially for combo with many orbs sticking together)
     - Union find
     - Flood fill
-- [ ] Better scoring algorithm (I think the curent one is good enough thought)
+- [ ] Better scoring algorithm (I think the current one is good enough though)
     - Combo
-    - Cacasde
+    - Cascade
     - Increase the speed
 - [x] Using beam search to scan the entire board (it only chooses the top ones)
     - This cuts down so many branches but at the same time, it doesn't ignore those with potential